 turnoff and then finding our way back to the beach from Warooka, a kite

 or two appeared just above the horizon.
-A good clue that we were on the
+That was a good clue that we were on the

-right gravel track as we drove through the thick scrub towards the sand.
+right gravel track as we drove through the thick scrub toward the sand.

 A

 ... kites!
-Nothing huge, but a head-turner for those whose last
+It was nothing huge but would have been a head-turner for those whose last

 So

 few thin banners and tails hanging from lines and kites.
-See these kites in the first 4 photos below.
+See these kites in the first four photos below.

 Soon we